Breeders' Cup Classic: Vino Rosso wins while Mongolian Groom is injured

 "He's a special horse," he told NBC Sports, which broadcast the race.
 "He gotten good at the right time."

-Ortiz said the race went as planned for Vino Rosso, who started from the 10th position and ran fourth much of the race.
+Ortiz said the race went as planned for the 4-year-old chestnut colt, who started from the 10th position and ran fourth much of the race.

 One of the horses, Mongolian Groom, was near the front when he pulled up with a back left-leg injury.